Swethakumar1/Find-your-way-A-web-application-leveraging-Yelp-API-/README.md

 online, I found the scribe jar being recommended by many developers for accessing APIs of LinkedIn, Facebook, yelp etc. org.Json.jar
-The response from yelp is JSON object. so I used this jar for parsing the Json data.
+The response from yelp is a JSON object leading to the choice of selecting this option for parsing the Json data.